 Student numbers are predicted to increase significantly due to Year 11 numbers in North East Lincolnshire (and across northern Lincolnshire) rising.
-The College is the main provider of Level 3 courses in the area, particularly GCE A levels.
-The numbers of young people able to access Level 3 is expected to increase, due to a combination of the raising of the participation age, employment prospects for 16 and 17 year olds, and the underlying improvement in KS4 outcomes.
+The College is the main provider of Level 3 courses in the area, particularly A levels.
+The numbers of young people able to access Level 2 and Level 3 is expected to increase, due to a combination of the rising number of students in Y11 and the impacts of Covid 19 and lost learning.
 To meet these challenges, the College annually reviews both its strategic and financial plans to ensure our provision is fully accessible and relevant to young people in the area.